plandes/deeplearn/doc/model.md

 ## Network Model

-Finally, we provide an implementation of [BaseNetworkModule], which extends from `torch.nn.Module`.
 The [BaseNetworkModule] class provides additional debugging and logging convenience methods.

+### Debugging

 The method `_debug` in the base class logs as debug to the passed logger but also provides additional formatting indicating the name of the model, which is taken from `MODULE_NAME`.
 For a simple module like this, it might seem unnecessary.
 However, this additional information is crucial in debugging large models.
 The `_shape_debug` method logs the shape of a tensor.

+### Extending the Base Module

+Finally, we provide an implementation of [BaseNetworkModule], which extends from `torch.nn.Module`.
 ```python
 class IrisNetwork(BaseNetworkModule):
     MODULE_NAME = 'iris'